 Those who may have stumbled upon this page during the COVID-19 pandemic have some different options from the apps below.
 We highly recommend a news app so you can keep up with updates regarding things like lockdown status, COVID-19 new cases, and things like that.
 You can also use Google Search to search for this stuff.

 Additionally, we recommend using Google Maps (Google Play link) to find COVID-19 testing centers and we highly recommend using a contact tracing app (available for both Google Play and iOS) if your region supports one.
 That’s the best we can do in terms of technology.
-Please wear a mask and stay at home unless absolutely necessary.
+Please take the proper precautions to avoid contracting and spreading the virus.
 Also, please ask your doctor if you have any COVID-19 symptoms.

 Price: Free / Up to $8.99

-AccuWeather is an above average weather app and a decent app for some folks.
+AccuWeather is an excellent weather app and a decent app for some folks.
 You can easily check things like the temperature, humidity, and potentially severe weather conditions.
 It also sends heat alerts, low humidity alerts, and other weather phenomena that may apply to the chronically ill.
 Additionally, it shows you various pollens, dust, dander, mold, and other stuff in the air so you can manage your allergies if you have them.
 The weather can have a huge effect on health and this app is one of the better ones for it.
 Plus, it has a single price instead of a subscription price, something that is popular with newer weather apps.

 Doctor on Demand